tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

 The code contains default settings to place the description on the top of the page.
 If you want to place the description in another location you will need to use the **Optional Attributes** to do so.

+If you use the format HTML you will need to create your own CSS to style it.

 The last page section is only visible while editing the Store page.